At Flint Rehab, we believe that stroke recovery tips should address both your physical health and your lifestyle, as both impact recovery.

 Our brain naturally has a negative bias where we remember negative events more vividly than positive events.
 Luckily gratitude can help counteract this mechanism.
 To cultivate an attitude of gratitude, spend some time every day – even if it’s just for 2 minutes – writing down things you’re grateful for in a journal.
 Once this habit is developed, it will train your brain to notice more and more things to be grateful for.
 This is an example of using neuroplasticity to boost your mindset.

 19. Improve Your Posture to Boost Motivation

 Do you struggle with getting motivated to do your rehab exercises at home?
 Well, this stroke recovery tip provides an unassuming way to get motivated: using your posture to influence your hormones.

 Try this: Lift your arms up into a V (using one arm works just as well) and puff your chest up.
 How do you feel?

-You probably feel more presence, confidence, and comfortability in your body.
+You probably feel more presence, confidence, and comfort in your body.
 At least, that’s what psychologist Amy Cuddy discovered during her research on body language.

-‘Power posing,’ which includes expanding your body to make yourself feel big, boosts the testosterone (the dominance hormone) and reduces cortisol (the stress hormone).
+She calls it “power posing” — which includes expanding your body to make yourself feel big.
+This practice helps boost testosterone (the dominance hormone) and reduces cortisol (the stress hormone).
 This winning combination makes us feel positive and powerful when we’re in that posture.